marcusPrado02/sortingVisualizer/README.md

-This is a a project of a sorting visualizer in HTML, CSS and Javacript.
+This is a a project of a youtube UI clone.